 With this template, you can log your trips and use the fields to automatically generate the expected mileage payments.
 The template can serve you as a mileage log if you fill it out cautiously and make sure you don’t skip anything.
 You still need to make sure that you have logged every single trip and input the data correctly.

-What your mileage log should include according to HMRC
+What to record in your mileage log

 There are a few things you must always remember to note down.
 According to HMRC, a compliant mileage logbook should contain: